Kehinde13/Frontend-Second-Semester-Examination-Project_Github-Portfolio/README.md

 - See a page with a list of all my repositories
 - See another page showing data for a single repo clicked from the page showing all the repos
 - See an error 404 Page if the page does not exist
+- Search for any of my repositories with the search bar
+- See an error page if the searched repository does not exist